 read more

 Daucus carota (85 days) Open-pollinated.
 A stalwart storage carrot whose flavor improves with time.
-These 7–9" heavy cylindrical roots with broad...
+Also good for fresh eating and juicing.
+7–9" heavy cylindrical roots.

 read more